Jules Release#

 1. Create a new file at user_guide/doc/source/release_notes/JULESX-X.rst, probably by copying from a previous release

-2. Go through the trunk commits since the last release and decide whether the change is worth noting
+2. Go through the main commits since the last release and decide whether the change is worth noting

-3. Use the ticket details to describe the change
+3. Use the PR details to describe the change

 4. For some large commits, it is worth contacting the original author for a few sentences